arc-eng/cli-demo/config-file-madness/README.md

 * Customize the templates to your project/language/framework
 * Use different input files or formats
-* Use PR Pilot to add another example: `pilot edit run.sh "Add a Maven example"`
+* Use Arcane Engine to add another example: `pilot edit run.sh "Add a Maven example"`